 Office & Operative Hysteroscopy

-Office hysteroscopy is a minimally invasive procedure that has been shown to be highly accurate in diagnosing abnormalities of the endometrial cavity and the endocervical canal
+Office hysteroscopy is a minimally invasive procedure that has been shown to be highly accurate in diagnosing abnormalities of the endometrial cavity and the endocervical canal.

 Operative hysteroscopy is a minimally invasive gynecological procedure in which an endoscopic optical lens is inserted through the cervix into the endometrial cavity to direct treatment of various types of intrauterine pathology.
-Historically, urologists used the resectoscope to perform a transurethral prostatectomy

 The procedure itself can take anywhere from just 5 minutes to 30 minutes depending on what’s being done.
-For most diagnostic-only purposes, the hysteroscopy can be done in your doctor’s office with just local or regional anesthesia.
+For most diagnostic-only purposes, the hysteroscopy can be done in your doctor’s office with just local or regional anaesthesia.

 To treat smaller fibroids that bulge significantly into your uterus (submucosalfibroids), your surgeon may suggest a hysteroscopic myomectomy.
 Your surgeon accesses and removes the fibroids using instruments inserted through your vagina and cervix into your uterus.

-The curettage procedure (D&C) involves dilating the uterine cervix so that the lining tissue (endometrium) of the uterus can be removed by scraping or suction. … D&C is usually a diagnostic procedure and seldom is therapeutic.
+The curettage procedure (D&C) involves dilating the uterine cervix so that the lining tissue (endometrium) of the uterus can be removed by scraping or suction.This is also called as Endometrial Scratching usually done during infertility as it may help later to conceive.D&C is usually a diagnostic procedure and seldom is therapeutic.
 A D&C is often done as an adjunct procedure to a hysteroscopy and/or polypectomy.